Guidebolt/knowledge/docs/meta/knowledge-theory.md

 ## Goal of this Document

-A versatile examination of the thinking process to better grasp and wield the truth.
+A versatile examination of the thinking process to better understand and use the truth.

 ## Truth